 Choosing healthier snacks for your children and yourself will benefit your smile and the rest of your body.
 It takes some time to adjust to a new diet, and tracking down all the hidden sugars in ingredients is really a pain these days.
 Here are some snack suggestions to help put you on the right path for healthier teeth and smiles:

 - Chips made from zucchini, sweet potato, or other veggies

 Sugary drinks are especially tough to avoid, so it might be easier to just limit drinks to “plain old water” — or sprinkle a few drops of real lemon or lime juice in a glass of water.
 Additionally, candy is almost entirely made out of sugar and syrups, so it’s best to never bring it into the home at all!

 Also, keep in mind that we’re not saying you should avoid desserts entirely.
 Having a slice of birthday cake isn’t going to completely ruin teeth.
 Simply try to limit desserts to special occasions to further limit sugar intake.

 Contact Us for Your Next Appointment

 Aside from limiting sugar, a great way to improve a smile is with the help of braces or Invisalign in Melbourne, FL.
-Contact us at Reddick Orthodontics to schedule your next appointment for you or your child.
+Contact us at Melbourne Orthodontics to schedule your next appointment for you or your child.